 The International Union for the Conservation of Nature (IUCN) World Conservation Congress (WCC), which was held in Honolulu, Hawaii in September of 2016 was awarded the ISO 20121 Sustainable Event Certification.

-Sustainable Pacific Consulting and iCompli, a division of BPA Worldwide, performed the independent third-party certification of IUCN’s compliance with the ISO 20121 standard.
+Sustainable Pacific and iCompli, a division of BPA Worldwide, performed the independent third-party certification of IUCN’s compliance with the ISO 20121 standard.

 ISO offers guidance for managing an event’s “triple bottom line”--environmental, social, and economic impacts.
 A certified event is able to effectively engage with stakeholders while minimizing resource use, such as energy, carbon, water and waste.